KarthikeyanRanasthala/WhatsAppening/README.md

 ## Overview

 WhatsAppening tracks a user's Whatsapp activity using Selenium on WhatsApp Web.
+The tracked data will be displayed in the terminal, written to a CSV file & pushed to Firebase Realtime Database.

+[WhatsAppening-Firebase](https://www.github.com/KarthikeyanRanasthala/WhatsAppening-Firebase) contains necessary files to setup Firebase Hosting and Firebase Cloud Messaging for Realtime Push Notifications.

 ## Requirements